apburnie/apburnie/README.md

 ### About

 I'm Andrew Burnie, a specialist in building and designing User Interfaces and websites which transform the value of companies.
 Frontend technologies I use include JavaScript, TypeScript, React, Vue, Svelte, HTML, CSS, D3.js and ethers.js.
-Backend technologies I use include Rust and Python.
+Backend technologies I use include Rust, Node.js and Python.
 These UIs interact with a variety of backend infrastructures which include SQL and NoSQL databases, and REST, RPC and GraphQL APIs.
 I also design websites and logos using Figma, GIMP and Inkscape.

 Currently I am pushing the bleeding edge of what can be done in the frontend using Rust to create more secure, lower-latency websites.